Frequently asked questions

 In fact, the situation is much more complex.
 Some people find that reading text is easier when on a coloured background, which might be yellow or another colour, depending on the individual.

 The specific shading that is best for an individual is often assessed by an optician who may then prescribe coloured lenses.

 Therefore yellow paper would assist a small percentage of individuals with dyslexia but make the document less accessible for others.

-Best practice is therefore to use black ink on white paper but to have a clear statement at the end of the document saying that the document can be provided in alternative formats.
+Best practice is therefore to use black ink on off white/cream paper but to have a clear statement at the end of the document saying that the document can be provided in alternative formats.
 Further advice on alternative formats is given below under the question entitled "I have heard I should produce documents in alternative formats - how should I go about this in practice?".